 How do online estate agents work?

-The services offered by online estate agents are, for the most part, quite similar to those offered by high street agents.
-At the moment, online estate agents only account for only a small amount of the estate agency market, but this is likely to increase.
+The services offered by online estate agents are, for the most part, quite similar to those offered by traditional high street agents.

 Online estate agent fees

 While high street estate agents will usually charge you a percentage of your property’s selling price, online estate agents generally charge fixed fees.
 This means they are often a lot cheaper.